omerwwazap/CTF-Resources/README.md

 # CTF-Resources
 Tools and Site list that i use in CTF.
-I Keep forgetting the tools :) So here we are
+I Keep forgetting the tools :) So here we are.

+Will be gitbook in the future